All Products

 <restoreName> Completed 18h

-Step 6: Check whether the application is restored
+Step 6: Verify the restored application

-kubectl -n default1 get sts web -oyaml
+kubectl -n default1 get sts web -o yaml

 apiVersion: apps/v1